When a man’s ways please the Lord, He makes even his enemies to be at peace with him. (Proverbs 16:7).

 Two universal enemies are sin and death.
 However, each person also has a more intrinsic enemy that appears in various forms—self-identity, self-image, and self-worth.

 A primary enemy is sin.
 Since the Fall in the Garden of Eden, sinful nature became the norm for every human being (Romans 3:10-11).
-And, as a result of that sin, spiritual hostility exists between us and holy God (Romans 3:23).
+As a result of that sin, spiritual hostility exists between us and holy God (Romans 3:23).
 However, “having been justified by faith, we have peace with God through our Lord Jesus Christ” (Romans 5:1).
 Through reliant faith in Christ’s death on the Cross, our sin-debt is cancelled, a righteous nature is granted, and we enjoy restored peace with God.

 Although the sin nature continues to influence, it should no longer control.
-Through Christ’s resurrected life and the Holy Spirit living within, we have the power to reject sin.
+With Christ’s resurrected life and the Holy Spirit living within, we have the power to reject sin.
 Should we slip and fall into sin, we lose intimate fellowship with God until we confess and repent.
 “In Him we have redemption through His blood, the forgiveness of sins, according to the riches of His grace” (Ephesians 1:7).
 However, as redeemed and regenerated children of God, we do not lose our peace with Him.

 Since the first man, Adam, death has become a part of the human experience.
 Everyone eventually dies.
 “It is appointed for men to die once, but after this the judgment” (Hebrews 9:27).
 Only those believers who remain alive when Jesus returns to take them to heaven may not face death.
 Yet, even that transition remains a mystery.
 Until then, death lingers as an enemy of life.